Vileka06/Movie_Recommendation_System./README.md

 I used both content-based and collaborative filtering to build a hybrid model.
 The Streamlit app made the project interactive and user-friendly.
 I learned how to clean data, build models, and deploy an ML app step by step.
-Overall, it was a great learning experience during my internship.
+Overall, it was a great learning experience during my internship